-- Commercial link: Using a PPA (power purchase agreement) to demonstrate new renewable electricity capacity link to the electrolyser. - System-wide/ Marginal technology approach: Electricity for hydrogen production would be considered renewable during the time when the renewable energy sources are the marginal technology in the market merit order.
+- Physical link: New renewable electricity generation capacity physically linked to the electrolyser. - Commercial link: Using a PPA (power purchase agreement) to demonstrate new renewable electricity capacity link to the electrolyser. - System-wide/ Marginal technology approach: Electricity for hydrogen production would be considered renewable during the time when the renewable energy sources are the marginal technology in the market merit order.

-Temporal and geographic correlation between the power generation plant and the hydrogen production must be demonstrated, to ensure the renewable character of the electricity used and the use of additional energy.
+Temporal and geographic correlation between the power generation plant and the hydrogen production facility must be demonstrated, to ensure the renewable character of the electricity used and the use of additional energy.
 Temporal correlation is a good approach to ensure that renewable electricity to produce hydrogen is additional all time.
 Nevertheless, it is important to define the frequency of the correlation's evaluation.
-On the one hand, a simultaneous approach, hourly evaluation, would ensure compliance of the additionality requirement; however, it could be too strict.
+On the one hand, a simultaneous approach, hourly evaluation, would ensure compliance of the additionality requirement; however, it could be too strict and set a barrier, especially in some regions, to accelerate the deployment of hydrogen projects.
 On the other hand, a yearly assessment would facilitate the electrolyser operation at its optimal utilisation rate; however, it could increase the carbon intensity of electricity generation by using different energy mixes.47